 The Rundown: Go for an adrenalin-pumping, thrilling ride on a Harley Davidson.
 View the Cape's spectacular scenery from a different perspective as you careen and lean your way around the coastal drives.
-You can ride yourself, provided you have a motorbike license, on a rented bike from Cape Bike Travel. or you can opt for a chauffeured experience.
+You can ride yourself, provided you have a motorbike license, on a rented bike. or you can opt for a chauffeured experience.

 Super Cool Factor: The chauffeured option means you get your own dedicated driver who will take you anywhere you want and you get to concentrate on the view.